rubik/pyg/docs/cmdline/req_bund.rst

 As you can see, there are already some executable files (Pyg looks for them in the packages' :file:`entry_points.txt` file) and you can run them without installing Pyg: everything necessary is in :file:`pyg.egg`.
 Amazing!

-If you want to try it, download it :download:`here <>` (direct link to download), unpack it and run the :file:`run_pyg.py` file.
+If you want to try it, download it `from here <https://github.com/downloads/rubik/pyg/pyg.zip>`_ (direct link to download), unpack it and run the :file:`run_pyg.py` file.
 You will be able to use Pyg without installing it!

 .. option:: -e <requirement>, --exclude <requirement>